 For most of the Internet assignments, you’re being graded for simply doing them.
 For most assignments, you get one point for each response you’re required to post.
-When you’re told to take a practice quiz, that’s not really worth a point because it’s for your own practice, but you get penalized if you don’t do it.
+When you’re told to take a practice quiz, that’s not really worth a point because it’s for your own practice.

 1 point – Post your response.
 Follow the instructions.
 Do not plagiarize.

-1/2 point – You followed some of the instructions correctly but did not follow them all.
+1/2 point – You followed some of the instructions correctly but did not follow them all, or you simply did poor work (which could be worth even less).

 0 point – You responded but followed instructions barely or not at all.
 If instructions say something such as not to use a topic or term already covered by any other student, only the one who did it first gets the point.
 The later person gets 0.